 A Cochrane review in 2018 of 10 RCTs looking at the management of torus fractures found that there appeared to be little impact on patient recovery, regardless of the intervention or whether they received follow-up or removed the splint at home.
 However, the evidence of low, or very low, quality and therefore, a robust study with reliable evidence was felt necessary.

 Perry, D., Achten, J., Knight, R. et al. 2022 Immobilisation of torus fractures of the wrist in children (FORCE): a randomised controlled equivalence trial in the UK, Lancet, 400: 10345, 39-47.

 The FORCE study was conducted across 23 Emergency Departments across the UK.
 Patients were recruited between January 2019 and July 2020.

-The children participating were between 4 and 15 years old with a distal radius torus fracture that had been confirmed by x-ray.
+The children participating were between 4 and 15 years old with a distal radius torus fracture confirmed by x-ray.
 Children were excluded if they had other fractures, although a concomitant ulnar fracture did not lead to exclusion.
 Other exclusion criteria were: an injury over 36 hours old, any cortical disruption seen on x-ray, and any reasons that meant follow-up would not be possible, such as a language barrier, lack of internet access or developmental delay.